dougeby/IntuneDocs/InTuneDocs/EndUser/install-a-new-version-of-the-company-portal-app.md

 # Install a new version of the Company Portal app

-If your version of the Company Portal is no longer supported, or there is a newer version of the Company Portal available, you need to update the Company Portal app to a later version.
-Use the steps below that match the type of device you have.
+If your version of the Company Portal app is no longer supported, or there is a newer version of the Company Portal app available, you need to update it to a later version.
+Use the steps  that match the type of device you have.

 ## To update the Intune Company Portal app on your Android device